shrimy/shrimy/README.md

 - 🛠️ Expanding knowledge in various areas of Python programming
 - 🛠️ Completing a course in Machine Learning / AI
 - 🛠️ Improving Git skills
-- 🛠️ Working on an engineering project: **"Detection and Analysis of Network Threats Using Machine Learning Algorithms"**
+- 🛠️ Working on my engineering thesis: **"Detection and Analysis of Network Threats Using Machine Learning Algorithms"**

 ### 📫 Contact
 Feel free to reach out to me via my email 👉 prybka3@gmail.com 👈.